 An inexpensive valve and 20 minutes of labor can prevent scalding.

 Happily, there is an attractive third choice, a temperature mixing valve, or TMV.
 Attractive because it is easy to install and not horribly expensive.
-You can pick one up at a home center for around $85.
+You can pick one up at a home center for around $150.
+The valve goes on the pipe coming from the water heater, and mixes it with water from the pipe that goes into the water heater.
 Here is a YouTube I found on the interwebs: YouTube Mixing Valve